duritong/puppet-trocla/README.md

 This class manages the installation of trocla itself.
 It will not configure trocla, it will just install the necessary packages.

+## Hiera backend

+Trocla can also be integrated into [Hiera](https://docs.puppetlabs.com/hiera/) by using ZeroPointEnergy's [hiera-backend](https://github.com/ZeroPointEnergy/hiera-backend-trocla).

 ## Moar

 RTFC and for more information about trocla visit: https://github.com/duritong/trocla